the1lab/1lab/src/Order/Lattice/Reasoning.lagda.md

 ```
 -->

-We also have left and right absorption laws for meets and joins, resp.
+We also have *absorptive* laws for meets over joins (and joins over
+meets).

 ```agda
   ∩-absorbr : ∀ {x y} → (x ∪ y) ∩ x ≡ x